 African men and women possessed a higher immunity to mosquito-borne illnesses than whites due to exposure over time.
 Trafficking slaves into the United States exposed Anglo-Americans to infected mosquitoes that were transported along with slaves on filthy, wooden ships.
 Africans living in the West Indies proved resistant to these types of illnesses, especially yellow fever, as in evident in statistics reported from St. James, Jamaica between 1817 and 1820 showing that the largest number of Africans died of “old age”.Dealing directly with pirated slaves and the surrounding unsanitary conditions put Bowie at a higher risk of coming into contact with an infected mosquito; the only way in which one can contract yellow fever.Consequentially, Jim Bowie participated in and enabled the onset of one potential cause of his illness.

-Bowie continued on as usual until his life was sadly disrupted.
-October 1833 was perhaps the most devastating time of his life.
+Until October 1833 Bowie life continued unabated, but tragedy struck.
 While in Natchez he learned the news that his wife had passed away due to cholera.
 This occurred just days after he himself recovered from a bout with yellow fever.
 According to the Centers for Disease Control (CDC), once having recovered from yellow fever one is usually protected against subsequent infection.
 This, however, is under ideal circumstances wherein the individual is in optimal physical condition.
 Alcohol and malnutrition impede the immunity process.Bowie was not only complicit in transporting infected mosquitoes into North America, he also counteracted his own recovery with his lifestyle choices.

 Bowie and Booze

-Jim Bowie had a penchant for alcohol to the extent of what we now call, "alcohol abuse."
+By several accounts, Jim Bowie was an alcoholic.
 Anson Jones, a physician who would later become the fourth and final President of the Republic of Texas, had the experience of meeting Bowie and Sam Houston while the two were in consultation at San Felipe.
-Jones found Houston to be the rowdy leader while he found Bowie “dead drunk”.
+Jones found Houston to be the rowdy leader while he found Bowie “dead drunk.”
 The reasons for Bowie’s alcohol abuses have yet to be determined.
 He undoubtedly suffered from physical pain resulting from him skirmishes and battles that included gunshot wounds.
 Depression is another possible explanation for his over-indulgences due to the loss of his wife and child to cholera in 1833.
 Regardless of why he drank, he continued to do so at an accelerated rate.

 Acting irrationally from the time of the informal election until the siege began, Bowie remained in a drunken or confused state.
 Rowdiness ensued when he began releasing Mexican prisoners and stopping “carts laden with the good of private families”.
 To harass ordinary citizens was uncharacteristic of Bowie.
 These actions strongly suggest that Bowie was not only drunk but was acting irrationally and out of character.
 Although he remained literate, his decision making abilities were compromised and Bowie had been described as confused or disoriented, which are symptoms that present in end-stage yellow fever.Conversely, Bowie remained physically active and there are no records of him showing overt signs of physical illness at this time.
 By most accounts, Bowie arrived inside the Alamo compound without illness.
 Signs and symptoms; however, may not present until the disease is well advanced.